 Leather is one of the most popular items in Morocco, which is no surprise since they have several leather tanneries there.
 Fez is the best place in Morocco to see the leather process, but you can find amazing leather products almost anywhere.
 Of course, you will want to make sure that you are looking at quality pieces instead of one of the knock-offs that sometimes makes its way into the stalls.

 The tanneries in Fez have been operating since the 12th century, so they know a thing or two about producing quality leather.
 Once the leather has been manufactured, it is turned into wonderful bags, belts, boots, hats, jackets, and more.

-When you are looking at leather products, there should be a slight leather odor, but none of the colorings should come off on your hands when you are touching it.
+When you are looking at a leather product, there should be a slight leather odor, but none of the colorings should come off on your hands when you are touching it.
 The stitching should be even, and the leather should only be as flexible as it needs to be for each item.
 That means that the leather will be more flexible for bags than it would be for belts or boots.